izznogooood/docker-plexconnect/README.md

 **Description**

-This image is based on Ubuntu 16.04 and size is compromised for full functionality.
+This image is based on phusion/baseimage and size is compromised for full functionality.
 PlexConnect is stored outside the container making sure all changes including ***Plex login is persistent***.

 Plexconnect is pulled each time you start securing new updates if there are any.